Real-Time Sync for Inflight Teams, Ground Crews, and Passengers

 In Ditto's implementation, conflicts are automatically resolved, merged, and synced across peers without the need for coordination or validation from a centralized authority.
 Learn more about Ditto’s CRDT.

-Check out our pricing pages for information on Ditto Cloud Sync and Peer-to-peer Sync.
+Check out our pricing pages for information on Ditto Cloud Sync and Peer-to-Peer Sync.
 Depending on your needs, you may need to speak with our sales team to discuss your project’s scope.

 Encrypted at the transport layer using version 1.3 of the Transport Layer Protocol (TLS), clients and servers are mutually authenticated prior to transmission of API and peer-to-peer access credentials.
 The use of mutually authenticated TLS (mTLS) mitigates potential risks posed by outside attackers attempting to masquerade as a valid API endpoint or peer in the mesh network to steal information.